Bha-wna/QContest/README.md

 # QContest
-**QContest** is a platform where we can arrange contest and  users can appear for it.
+**QContest** is a platform where we can arrange contest and  users can participate in it.

 Implemented services like ContestService and UserService by adding functionalities like :